-Sally Ford and the Idiomatics reimagine Chaplin’s timeless satire on industrialisation, resilience and the human spirit with a rich, groove-drenched soundscape blending live instrumentation and electronica.
+Sally Ford and the Idiomatics score features a rich, groove-drenched soundscape blending live instrumentation and electronica.
 Expect soaring vocals, cello, trombone, saxophones, mandolin, percussion and vintage sound effects – all combining to create a vibrant, cinematic experience for a new generation of audiences.

 The deckchairs will be out, or you can BYO picnic rug – and bring along a film or music-loving friend to share this very special Big Screen and live music experience.